sinsasanderink/boombikes_MLR/README.md

 - Warnings
 - Calendar

+## Reading & understanding data
+- Load the data and get an understanding.

 ### Data Cleaning
 * Remove unnecessary columns.
 * Handle missing values and check for any outliers in the dataset.